 Over 150 years since its founding, John Hancock still has its corporate headquarters in Beantown and is a leading sponsor of both the Boston Marathon and the Boston Red Sox.

-Since 2004, though, John Hancock has been a subsidiary of Manulife Financial…a Canadian company, which purchased John Hancock for over $10 billion.
+Since 2004, though, John Hancock has been a subsidiary of Manulife Financial…a Canadian company that purchased John Hancock for over $10 billion.

 John Hancock Vitality